 - Applicants of any age (but it is expected that you will be in the early stages of your career).

-- Applicants must be Australian citizens or must have been legal residents of Australia for the past two years.
+- An Australian citizen or must have been a legal resident of Australia for the past two (consecutive) years.

-- Applicant must be an APRA member or have at least made application to join APRA.
+- Applicants must be an APRA AMCOS member or have at least made application to join APRA AMCOS.

-For more information on joining APRA go to www.apra-amcos.com.au
+For more information on joining APRA AMCOS go to www.apraamcos.com.au

-The grant is for costs associated with manufacturing, marketing and distributing a CD of at least five original songs.
+The grant is for costs associated with manufacturing, marketing and distributing a release of at least five original songs.
 This can include: